-If you’re sitting exams in the next few weeks, we’re here to help.
+If you’re sitting exams or online time limited assessments (OTLAs) in the next few weeks, we’re here to help.
 We’ve got some great ideas for revision to share with you from other Leeds students.
 So whether you’ve revised for a lot of exams in the past, or are finding it tough, there should be a few tips here to freshen up your approach.
 Have any exam or revision tips of your own?
 Let us know in the comments and you might be included in our next blog!

 Revisit your course notes and start revising as soon as possible: